 Vermont State University’s A.S. in Human Services will open the door for you to start your career working with people.
-The field of human services helps people to help themselves, whether that’s through helping them to meet basic needs like food and shelter, or connecting them with guidance, counseling, or substance abuse treatment.
+The field of human services helps people to help themselves, whether helping them meet basic needs like food and shelter or connecting them with guidance, counseling, or substance abuse treatment.
 We emphasize experiential learning and offer a combination of both psychology and human services courses.
 You’ll be prepared for a variety of jobs upon graduation through a hands-on practicum and your courses.
 We emphasize personal growth, professional skill development, social justice, and cultural understanding.
 Our students are highly employable and have gone on to work in a variety of social service agencies and schools or have continued on to earn their bachelor’s.

 Why Study Human Services at Vermont State?